-It is anticipated that the forthcoming work on updating the Official Plan will address the considerations above and implement the results of the land needs analysis.
-In doing so, the residual analysis can be revisited to provide a picture of residual land needs under the Town's new planning directions.
-This will then allow the Town to identify a settlement area boundary and designate land uses that are aligned to the long-term forecast.
+It is anticipated that the forthcoming work on updating the Official Plan will address the considerations above and implement the results of the land needs analysis; however, during the course of this project a new Provincial Policy Statement (PPS) was been released and is anticipated to be adopted in the fall of 2023.

+To that effect, a changing provincial policy landscape may have implications for land needs and long-range planning that will necessitate consideration.
+While the residential and employment (industrial) analysis of this report can be revisited to provide a picture of residual land needs under the Town's new planning directions, which will then allow the Town to identify a settlement area boundary and designate land uses that are aligned to the long-term forecast, the analysis and results may require verification within the context of the new provincial policy.